 (2) If the Court makes an interim order, the Court must proceed to determine an application under section 6(1) by confirming, revoking or altering the interim order.

-[Section 7A inserted by No. 48 of 2011 s.
+[Section 7A inserted: No. 48 of 2011 s.
 8.]

 7. Who can apply for provision from deceased’s estate